Senior Data Processor at Marine Measuring Techniques (MMT)

-Maria (also known as Ia) works for MMT (Marine Measuring Techniques) a Swedish company.
-Her role involves surveying under the water, looking at how the sea bed looks, mapping it and recorded any objects that may be lying on it from: oil drums, to unexploded ordinances (UXOs) such as World War two bombs, to ancient shipwrecks.
+I work for MMT, a Swedish company.
+My role involves surveying under the water, looking at how the sea bed looks, mapping it and recording any objects that may be lying on it from oil drums to unexploded ordinances (UXOs) such as World War Two bombs or even ancient shipwrecks.

-Her job on the Black Sea MAP is to process the large quantities of data being provided by the surveying equipment onboard survey vessels.
-She corrects the data and reinterprets it in a clear-to-understand way such as 3D models of the sea floor.
+My job in the Black Sea MAP is to process the large quantities of data being provided by the surveying equipment onboard survey vessels.
+I correct the data and reinterpret it in a clear-to-understand format such as 3D models of the sea floor.

 What do you enjoy most about your role in the project?

-It’s similar to work I do all the time but we are doing science which is really interesting!
+It’s similar to work I do all the time for the offshore industry but we are doing scientific research which is really interesting!

 What other types of jobs have you done in the past?

-We do a lot of commercial projects such as wind farms, inspect cables that sit on the sea floor and we do a lot of charts so hydrographic surveys.
+We do a lot of commercial projects such as wind farms, inspecting cables that sit on the sea floor and we do a lot of charts, hydrographic surveys.
 We do a little bit of everything.